 - Huge harm to the tourism industry and other local industries, which are the main sources of income in the area.
 For example, one of the planned routes for the tankers is directly past Roskilly’s Organic Farm which receives around 55,000 visitors per year and employs 35 people.
 Their trade would be devastated by such a development and the noise and pollution it would bring.
 The fishing industry in the local area would also be adversely affected.

 There are numerous other concerns all of which are being carefully explored to give a full picture as to the impact of the proposed development of Dean Quarry into a Super Quarry.
 For further information on those concerns, please go to Additional Serious Concerns and follow each link to a page containing full details.

 Tidal Lagoon Swansea Bay/Shire Oak Energy have are proposing at least five more sites for tidal lagoons in South Wales and the Severn Estuary.
 10% of this very expensive green energy from Swansea will go to Good Energy plc.
 The community believes that the proposed investment in developing Dean Quarry is with the intention of supplying rock for other projects., not just for Swansea Bay.
 This is just the thin end of a very big wedge.

-At a conference on Coastal Futures held in London this January, Joanna Lane of Tidal Lagoon did not mention Dean Quarry in their presentation.
+At a conference on Coastal Futures held in London in January 2015, Joanna Lane of Tidal Lagoon did not mention Dean Quarry in their presentation.
 However when questioned about it, she replied that Dean Quarry was the main quarry being considered.
 Tidal Lagoon are very wary in mentioning Dean Quarry in their presentations to the wider, global and investment community.
 However their presentation and literature to the community around St Keverne indicated that they are very much linked.